balmorelcommunity/Balmorel/base/documentation/gh-pages/running_on_hpc/submitting_a_job.md

 The bottom commands assumes that the job script is submitted from inside your Balmorel folder, and that your Balmorel project contains a "scenario1" scenario - see [how to create new scenarios](../get_started/scenario_setup.md).
 The `threads=$LSB_DJOB_NUMPROC` command makes sure that Balmorel does not use more cores than defined  in your job script (four in this case, due to `#BSUB -n 4`)

 :::{warning}
-Please make sure to switch to the solver options file `cplex.op2`, by going into the `balgams.opt` file and setting `$Setglobal USEOPTIONFILE 2`.
-Otherwise CPLEX will overwrite the number of chosen threads and will ue more resources than requested.
+Make sure to copy the `cplex.op2` file to each scenario/model folder.
+The `--USEOPTIONFILE=2` option passed to the gams command in the example below tells Balmorel to look for this file, which makes sure that CPLEX use more HPC threads than requested.
+Note that this can also be changed in the `base/model/balgams.opt` file by setting `$Setglobal USEOPTIONFILE 2`.
 :::

 ```bash